The unirational components of the strata of genus $11$ curves with several pencils of degree $6$ in $\mathcal{M}_{11}$: Abstract

 \section{Abstract}

-We show that the moduli space $ \mathcal{M}_{11,6}(k) $ of $ 6-$gonal curves of genus $ 11 $, equipped with $k$ mutually independent and type I pencils of degree six, has a unirational irreducible component for $5\leq k\leq 9$.
+We show that the strata $ \mathcal{M}_{11,6}(k) \subset \mathcal{M}_{11} $ of $ 6-$gonal curves of genus $ 11 $, equipped with $k$ mutually independent and type I pencils of degree six, have a unirational irreducible component for $5\leq k\leq 9$.
 The unirational families arise from degree $ 9 $ plane curves with $ 4 $ ordinary triple and $ 5 $ ordinary double points that dominate an irreducible component of expected dimension.
 We will further show that the family of degree $ 8 $ plane curves with $ 10 $ ordinary double points covers an irreducible component of excess dimension in $ \mathcal{M}_{11,6}(10) $.